310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/prologue.md

 I’m still not used to talking to girls, so I don’t know when I’m doing something wrong.
 If there’s something you have to say, you gotta do it out loud, okay?

-Ah—Did you want me to call you by your name…?
+Ah— Did you want me to call you by your name…?
 Yeah, I guess you’re not always going to be a “transfer student”…

 But I’ve been calling you that for so long that it’s kinda awkward to change it now, if you get what I mean…♪